Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 "Leadership is about successfully managing change"

-The speed of this transition has left TVET systems and institutions are struggling to anticipate these changing requirements and to initiate the change processes that are needed for countries to stay connected to global developments, for economies to become or stay competitive, and for societies to remain inclusive.
+The speed of this transition has left TVET systems and institutions struggling to initiate change processes needed for countries to stay connected to global developments, for economies to become or stay competitive, and for societies to remain inclusive.
 Since the application of these processes is driven by both national and local leaders, we should support these actors as they respond to their TVET institutions’ future needs in a rapidly changing world.

-The pandemic has also resulted in a major shift towards distance learning and a focus on building digital capacities, many countries have struggled to implement online learning programmes.
-The pandemic has exposed existing vulnerabilities and highlighted the importance of strengthening TVET institutions to meet the demands of the digital transformation.
+The pandemic has also resulted in a major shift towards distance learning and building digital capacities, yet, many countries have struggled to implement online learning programmes.
+The pandemic has therefore exposed both existing vulnerabilities and highlighted the importance of strengthening TVET institutions to meet the demands of the digital transformation.

 Where will it take place?